Providing legal advice and guidance for the council

 - Administrative and local government law

-Legal services offers an in-house service to all officers and councilors across the Council.
-This is provided in partnership with the legal teams of Surrey County Council, East Sussex County Council and West Sussex County Council, who together with this Council’s legal team have formed Orbis Public Law.
+Legal Services offers an in-house service to all officers and councilors across the Council.
+This is provided in partnership with the legal teams of East Sussex County Council and West Sussex County Council, who together with this Council’s legal team have formed Orbis Public Law.

 We are also available for instruction by other public bodies.
 We have external clients such as the East Sussex Fire Authority, district councils, local authorities and other local public services.